PabloMartinTejedor/Linear-Regression-Algorithm-Machine-Learning/README.md

 - `Smartphone_Prices_Prediction.ipynb`: Contains all code organized, explanations and analysis.
 - `Requirements.txt`: Required Python libraries.

+## 📖 Dataset

+The dataset used in this project contains information about multiple smatphone models

 ## 📊 Data Preprocessing

 1. **Removing Irrelevant Columns / Variables**: Brands, models, storage capacities and colors with few records are removed to improve the prediction of the relationship between the different variables in the dataset with the `Final Price` (target variable).